 Make a vibrant, dyed concrete planter.
-Using a white mix and special, inexpensive dye, you can create brightly concrete crafts.
+Using a white mix and special, inexpensive dye, you can create brightly colored concrete crafts.

 This is the most vibrantly dyed concrete planter I’ve made.
 And the dye itself is something I kind of stumbled upon.